Division of Fish and Wildlife

-Five Bureau's make up the Division of Fish, Wildlife and Marine Resources (DFWMR):
+Five Bureau's make up the Division of Fish and Wildlife (DFW):

-Sign up for e-mail news from DEC to stay informed on fish, wildlife and marine related information!
+Sign up for e-mail news from DEC to stay informed on fish and wildlife information!
 Through DEC's e-mail delivery system you can choose to receive updates on a variety of topics ranging from hunting and trapping, freshwater and saltwater fishing, and boating, to commercial fishing, shellfishing, wildlife viewing, hiking and more!

 Also, take a look at our Fisheries Biologist Reports to read about fish research and survey activities statewide.

-- Central Office Directory includes a phone list for each of our Bureau's, including contact information for Marine Resources.
+- Central Office Directory includes a phone list for each of our Bureaus.

 - For offices closer to you, contact one of our nine Regional Offices Directory.